Clevedon School - Clevedon kids living and learning with PRIDE

 • Students assessing work produced by themselves and by others

-• Developing clear rubrics
+• Developing and/or using clear rubrics

 • Identifying exemplary student work and using exemplars as benchmarks